Last updated: September 5, 2025

 Despite its size, Athlone has a variety of B&B’s and hotels to offer.
 Unfortunately, there are no hostels.

-If you like it quiet, but close to town, the Burren Lodge B&B (Dublin Rd, Creggan Upper, Athlone, Co.
+If you like it quiet, but close to town, Burren Lodge B&B (Dublin Rd, Creggan Upper, Athlone, Co.
 Westmeath, N37 W029) is a great choice.
-We’re staying in a two bedroom, and Mary, our friendly hostess, gives us great tips on how to spend the rest of the day in Athlone.
+We stayed in a two bedroom for the night.
+Besides, Mary, our friendly hostess, gave us great tips on how to spend a day in Athlone.

-Our room is very clean and cozy, with a nice garden view.
-The continental breakfast (cereal, toast, scrambled eggs, yoghurt, and fruit) is very tasty, too!
+Our room was very clean and cozy and had a nice garden view.
+The continental breakfast (cereal, toast, scrambled eggs, yoghurt, and fruit) was very tasty, too!

 How to Get to and Around Athlone